 As part of the military customs, the Chopras had a name plaque hung outside of their house with Ashok and Madhu’s designation.
 Priyanka demanded to know why her name wasn’t on the plaque given that she also lived there.

 This respect from Priyanka’s parents helped Priyanka build a foundation of strength.
 It allowed her to be courageous and tenacious, qualities that would help her get through adversities easier and navigate through the competitive and comparative world that is Bollywood and Hollywood.

 #4: About Money

 It doesn’t matter whose daughter you are.
 It doesn’t matter who you marry.
 You will be financially independent.

-One of the many sage advice from her mother, Madhu, was about money.
+One of the many sage pieces of advice from her mother, Madhu, was about money.
 Madhu advised her daughter from a young age to earn her own money and not be dependent on anyone for it.

 Although Priyanka may have not understood the merit of it at the time, she realized the importance of it when she started working at the young age of 17.